What are the aims of the CBPATSISP Clearing House?

 - Explore the Clearing House for information about best practice suicide prevention in Aboriginal and Torres Strait Islander communities, and/or

-- Share their suicide prevention program or service by submitting it for review and assessment against the CBPATSISP best practice criteria.
+- Share their suicide prevention program and/or service by submitting it for review and assessment against the CBPATSISP best practice criteria.

 Commissioning organisations, such as the Primary Health Networks, will be able to look at the evaluated projects to ascertain what potential programs, services and/or research activities to fund in their regions.